ol6959/CS3620_project/README.md

             venv\Scripts\activate        # Windows
             pip install -r requirements.txt

-    2. Create databases with sql files under TuneTracker/app schema.sql
-        analytic_views.sql

-    3. Create the schema: mysql -u root -p < db/schema.sql

-    4. Download all the databases we used
+    2. Download all the databases we used

-    5. Put all the .csv files into the TuneTracker/app/data directory
+    3. Put all the .csv files into the TuneTracker/app/data directory

+    4. Create databases by running sql files under TuneTracker/app schema.sql analytic_views.sql

-    6. Update all the import python scripts under TuneTracker/app to match your SQL user login.
+    5. Update all the import python scripts under TuneTracker/app to match your SQL user login.
 It should look something like this before: db = mysql.connector.connect( host="localhost", user="root",